 Research Communities as infrastructure consumer

-as suppliers of software, solutions and services.
+Technology Providers as suppliers of software, solutions and services.

-As a whole, the EGI ecosystem is user driven or user orientated, meaning that one principal rule of conduct in EGI is to attract research communities to use EGI and to deliver a production infrastructure that satisfies their needs.
+As a whole, the EGI ecosystem is user driven or user orientated, meaning that one principal rule of conduct in EGI is to attract research communities to use EGI and to deliver an operational infrastructure that satisfies their needs.
 The main architectural building block in the EGI Platform architecture that satisfies this shared goal in a user-driven ecosystem is the concept of Community Platforms.
 The collaboration that EGI provides with individual product teams is built around the delivery of high-quality software that can be integrated into Community Platforms that are tuned to the specific needs of the targeted research community.

 In this context, the generic term Technology Provider encompasses a variety of activities and institutes providing software for using in the EGI ecosystem.
 An initial classification indicates the type of contribution a Technology Provider is adding into the EGI ecosystem is as follows: